Featuring an audience that is growing by leaps and bounds.

 Try to get the big tent more people into it.

-And uh is doing well, and uh is getting independents and Democrats and people that have never voted before, and the establishment uh is just going absolutely berserk with this stop Trump and everything.
+And the establishment is just going absolutely berserk with this stop, Trump, and everything.

-He just joined uh that's that's a uh let me see if I can uh narrow your question a bit.
+Let me see if I can narrow your question a bit.

-You're you're basically, if I'm right, asking why doesn't the Republican Party seem more eager, happy, willing, whatever, to welcome in voters from outside the party supporting Trump, the Democrats, the independents, the people who haven't voted before, when they have been telling us that they can't win without doing so.
+You're basically, if I'm right, asking, why doesn't the Republican Party seem more eager, happy, willing, whatever, to welcome in voters from outside the party supporting Trump, the Democrats, the Independents, the people who haven't voted before, when they have been telling us that they can't win without doing so.

-They need to expand a base, they need to expand the party because we just can't win Rush with Republican votes alone.
+They need to expand the party because we just can't win, Rush, with Republican votes alone.

 The Republican Party wants to expand the base by denying or de-emphasizing conservatism.